kborgos/DoughDash/README.md

 ### Core

 - [ ] Customers can sign up for an account.
+- [ ] Customers can log in to their account.
 - [ ] Customers can navigate participating bakeries.
 - [ ] Customers can navigate a participating bakery's menu offering.
 - [ ] Customers can add items to cart.